Agility CMS's unique approach to Content Modelling enables a robust and consistent way to define, and relate your content with endless possibilities.

 A property of that module allows a set number of images to display and you can control the rotation speed.
 Then you pull in content from Shared Content for the images and text.

-Each Page Definitions represents a different page layout.
+Each Page Templates represents a different page layout.
 You often will have a different definition for a home page, landing pages, and other internal pages.
 A developer decides how the definition is rendered into HTML.

 Each definition has Module Zones which are areas where editors can enter pieces of content.
 These are called Modules, and they can be added, removed, and rearranged within these zones.
 The simplest example of a Module is a rich text field that allows for any content you want to be added onto the page.